WTEM: ESPN 980

 When WTEM merged with Triple X ESPN Radio, the last hour of The Herd with Colin Cowherd was eliminated, as well as the entire network show hosted by Mike Tirico and Scott Van Pelt (the latter of whom graduated from the University of Maryland, College Park in the local area).
 WXTR temporarily remained in the simulcast until assuming a separate format as the Washington, DC affiliate of ESPN Deportes Radio on September 1, 2008.
 WXTR also served as the Spanish-language home of Washington Redskins games in 2008 and 2009.

 Due to the new contract with ESPN Radio that guaranteed a full clearance for Mike and Mike in the Morning, Steve Czaban's morning show on Fox Sports Radio was dropped.
 That show, however, continued to be produced from WTEM's studios until Fox Sports Radio canceled the program in December 2009.

-On September 8, 2009, The Tony Kornheiser Show returned to WTEM in the 10am-noon slot, dropping Cowherd's show entirely.
+On September 8, 2009, The Tony Kornheiser Show returned to WTEM in the 10 a.m.–noon slot, dropping Cowherd's show entirely.

 Red Zebra flipped WTNT (570 AM) from its conservative talk format to sports/talk to "SportsTalk 570" on September 20, 2010, running the ESPN Radio network feed all day as a complement to WTEM.
 The station changed call signs to WSPZ on October 18, 2010, after Red Zebra sold WXTR to Metro Radio.
 WSPZ was the primary Washington-area affiliate of the Virginia Cavaliers radio network and acted as a backup station in the case of any play-by-play scheduling conflicts with WTEM.

-Red Zebra sold off all of its radio properties in 2017-18.
-WWXT went to Urban One on April 20, and the station is now WDCJ and runs a simulcast of WMMJ.
+Red Zebra sold off all of its radio properties in 2017–18.
+WWXT went to Urban One on April 20; it became WDCJ, a simulcast of WMMJ.
 WWXX was sold to Educational Media Foundation and runs the K-Love contemporary Christian music network as WLZV.
-WSPZ was also sold to Salem Media Group, and now airs a conservative talk as WWRC.
+WSPZ was also sold to Salem Media Group, and now airs a conservative talk radio as WWRC.
 Rights to University of Virginia sports remained with the new WWRC.

 On January 31, 2018, WTEM rebranded as The Team 980.